guzandrenoel/Programming-1/README.md

 # Programming 1 - C Language

-This repository contains my comprehensive notes, code examples, and exercises for Programming 1 using the C language.
+This repository contains my comprehensive notes and code examples for Programming 1 using the C language.
 The content is organized for easy navigation and learning.

 ## 📚 Topics Covered